History of the Jews in Mexico: Viceroyalty of New Spain

-Post Independence immigration
+Post-Independence immigration

-After Mexico gained its Independence, it abolished the Inquisition, but the Catholic religion was declared official.
-Remaining Crypto-Jews still did not openly admit to such but began to observe various Jewish rituals, and from 1825 to 1860, a few European Jews from Germany and Eastern Europe arrived.
+After Mexico gained its Independence, it abolished the Inquisition, but the Catholic religion was declared the official religion.
+The remaining Crypto-Jews still did not openly admit to their Jewish identity but began to observe various Jewish rituals, and from 1825 to 1860, a few European Jews from Germany and Eastern Europe arrived.
 The immigrants were not allowed to become Mexican citizens, but their main challenges to living in Mexico were economic, rather than social or religious.
 In 1861, a group rented a hall to celebrate Rosh Hashanah and Yom Kippur, the first recorded instance of public Jewish worship.
-In 1865, Emperor Maximilian I issued an edict of religious tolerance, with representatives from Jewish organizations in Europe and the United States coming to Mexico to explore the possibilities for immigration.
+In 1865, Maximilian I of Mexico issued an edict of religious tolerance, with representatives from Jewish organizations in Europe and the United States coming to Mexico to explore the possibilities for immigration.
 From 1864 to 1867, Maximilian invited some European Jews from France, Belgium, and Austria-Hungary to settle in Mexico.
 By 1867, only twenty Jewish families were living in Mexico, with about a dozen more elsewhere.

 During the Reform War, the Liberals under Benito Juárez reinforced freedom of religion, allowing those Jews who arrived after that time Mexican citizenship and full integration.
-In the 1880s, a significant wave of Jewish immigration began as the Mexican government invited a number of Jewish bankers to operate in the country and the assassination of Czar Alexander II in Russia pushed Jews to leave the country.
-The Jews settled both in Mexico City and various other areas in the country, including rural areas often as traveling salesmen.
+In the 1880s, a significant wave of Jewish immigration began as the Mexican government invited a number of Jewish bankers to operate in the country, and the assassination of Czar Alexander II in Russia pushed Jews to leave the country.
+The Jews settled in Mexico City and in various other areas of the country, including rural areas, often as traveling salesmen.
 About half of Mexico's Jewish population can be linked to this wave of immigration.
 Another group of Jews that came at this time were industrialists from France.
-However many of the French arrivals were not interested in staying permanently and went back after they had their fortunes in Mexico.
-However, a few married and stayed leaving behind in Mexico City last names such as Herzog, Scherer and Levy.
+However, many of the French arrivals were not interested in staying permanently and returned after making their fortunes in Mexico.
+However, a few married and stayed, leaving behind in Mexico City last names such as Herzog, Scherer, and Levy.